danonymous856/kuzuri.AI/README.md

-# kuzuri.AI is a Not So really AI who talks to you listen coomand at it's  optimum.
+# kuzuri.AI is a Not So really AI who talks to you  and listens to your commands at it's  optimum.
 Feel free to fork , pull ,edit the repo and at the same time looking forward to make this more robust.

 Speech recognition engine/API support: